-As a means of demonstrating conformity with the SIP, project/action-related emissions of the applicable pollutants are compared to de minimis level thresholds.
-19 If the emissions exceed the thresholds, a formal Conformity Determination is required to demonstrate that the action conforms to the applicable SIP.
+As a means of demonstrating conformity with the SIP, project/action-related emissions of the applicable pollutants are compared to de minimis level thresholds.23 If the emissions exceed the thresholds, a formal Conformity Determination is required to demonstrate that the action conforms to the applicable SIP.
 Conversely, if project-related emissions are below the de minimis levels the project is automatically assumed to conform to the SIP.

-Regionally, New York State is part of the Ozone Transport Commission (OTC)20.
-This group is comprised of 13-states working with the EPA on regional ozone (O3) conditions in the Northeast and Mid-Atlantic regions.21 Because FRG is located in an ozone non-attainment and PM2.5 maintenance area, and is part of the OTC, the applicable de minimis levels are listed in Table 6.
+Regionally, New York State is part of the Ozone Transport Commission (OTC)24.
+This group is comprised of 13-states working with the EPA on regional ozone (O3) conditions in the Northeast and Mid-Atlantic regions.25 FRG is located in an area currently designated by the EPA as a serious nonattainment area for the 2008 8-hour ozone standard, moderate nonattainment area for the 2015 8-hour ozone standard, and a maintenance area for the 2006 PM2.5 standard.
+Because FRG is located in an ozone serious non-attainment and PM2.5 maintenance area, and is part of the OTC, the applicable de minimis levels are listed in Table 6.
 As shown, these thresholds apply to nitrogen oxides (NOx) and volatile organic compounds (VOCs) - the two primary precursors to ozone formation, and PM2.5.